lucapresicce/lucapresicce.github.io/_pages/publications.md

 In Conference Proceedings
 ======
-{% for post in site.conference reversed %}
+{% for post in site.publications.conference reversed %}
   {% include archive-single.html %}
 {% endfor %}